 Concentrators are required to take a Politics course in systematic analysis, normally no later than the first semester of the junior year.
 The Department strongly recommends completing this requirement before the end of the sophomore year.
 The analytical course must be taken for a grade - not P/D/F.

 - POL 346: Applied Quantitative Analysis.
 This course focuses on developing an intuition for statistics and applying it through data analysis, regression models and a final project.
-We will wrestle with what makes a good research question, play with data to see how statistical methods can help us make sense of real world concerns, and work at communicating quantitative findings clearly to broad audiences.
+Students wrestle with what makes a good research question, play with data to see how statistical methods can help us make sense of real world concerns, and work at communicating quantitative findings clearly to broad audiences.
 Particular attention will be paid to applying these techniques in Junior Papers and Senior Theses.
 Coursework involves using the R statistical platform.
-Upon completion of POL 345/SOC 305 and POL 346, students are eligible to take the Department’s graduate sequence in quantitative methods.
-The course is typically offered in the spring semester.
+Upon completion of POL 345/SOC 305/SPI 211 and POL 346, students are eligible to take the Department’s graduate sequence in quantitative methods.
+POL 346 is typically offered in the spring semester.

 Much of politics revolves around strategic interactions between political actors.
 This is true in all fields of political science.
 In deciding whether to present a policy proposal to Congress, the President must anticipate the voting behavior of members of Congress.
 In deciding whether to engage in a public protest, individuals take into consideration the reaction of the regime, as well as that of fellow protesters.
 In deciding to go to war, countries anticipate the decisions of the enemy and the international community.
 Formal Methods and Game Theory are powerful analytical tools that help us understand these complex strategic interactions, by focusing on how institutions and social norms shape the incentives, trade-offs and beliefs of political actors.
 The Politics Department offers a number of courses in game theory and formal methods.
 POL 347 provides an introduction to game theory in political science, covering static and dynamic games of complete and incomplete information, and applications to bargaining, vote buying, strategic information transmission, conflict, and cooperation in repeated games.

-- POL 347: Mathematical Models in Political Science.
+- POL 347/ECO 347: Game Theory in Politics (formerly listed as: Mathematical Models in the Study of Politics).
 This course offers an advanced introduction to the use of game theory to study strategy and public choice in politics.
 The course covers the fundamentals of static and dynamic games of complete and incomplete information, as well as an introduction to the theory of repeated games.
 Each topic is developed with an application in political science, including strategic voting in elections and committees, bargaining, lobbying, strategic information transmission, and political agency.
 Prerequisites: MAT 103.